AI Dungeon-maker Latitude raises $3.3M to build games with ‘infinite’ story possibilities – TechCrunch

 The idea of an AI-generated story might make you think of hilariously nonsensical experiments like “Sunspring,” but Latitude’s first title, AI Dungeon, is an impressively open-ended (and coherent) text adventure game where you can choose from a wide variety of genres and characters.

-And unlike a classic text adventure like Zork — where players quickly become familiar with “you can’t do that”-style messages when they type something the designers hadn’t planned for — AI Dungeon can respond to any command.
+Unlike a classic text adventure like Zork — where players quickly become familiar with “you can’t do that”-style messages when they type something the designers hadn’t planned for — AI Dungeon can respond to any command.
 For example, when my brave knight was charging into battle, I typed “get depressed” and he quickly sat on a rock with his head between his hands.

 “How does the AI know what’s a good story?” said co-founder and CEO Nick Walton.
 “Because it’s read a lot of good stories and knows the patterns involved in that.”

 AI Dungeon actually started out as one of Walton’s hackathon projects.
-And while the initial version didn’t win any prizes, he kept at it, assisted by improvements in OpenAI’s language generator, of which the most recent version is GPT-3.
+While the initial version didn’t win any prizes, he kept at it, assisted by improvements in OpenAI’s language generator, of which the most recent version is GPT-3.

 “The very first version of AI Dungeon I built was coherent on a sentence level, but on a paragraph level it made no sense,” Walton said.
 “Once you get to GPT-2, it makes a lot more sense.
 Once you get to GPT-3, it’s a lot more coherent on a story level.
 And so I think to a degree, these issues with coherency, the story not making sense, get solved as the AI gets better.”